jimthrashe/machine_learningstudy_passwords/README.txt

-THis is my attempt at gaining a better understanding of machine learning using the references from this github repository.
+This is my attempt at gaining a better understanding of machine learning using the references from this github repository.

 https://github.com/brannondorsey/PassGAN